A Glimpse into the Future of Cybersecurity

 Cybersecurity Ventures predicts that the number of humans on the Internet will triple from 2015 to 2022 and reach 6 billion.
 And by 2030 that number will rise to 7.5 billion people.

 The Internet is still very much like the Wild West.
 We lack local sheriffs and police who can cyberprotect us.
+Recent scandals revolving around social networks are examples of this.
 Businesses are highly dependent on themselves and the private sector for incident response, cyberinvestigation and forensics, and resolving cases.

 So, what will the future look like?
 Law enforcement will inevitably catch up and one day we’ll be able to dial 911 and report cybercrimes, the same as we would for any other type of crime.
 We are inching toward that future already, with local law enforcement in places such as New York City and Atlanta -- where the police departments are heavily invested in new technology and personnel around combating cybercrime.

-If you enjoyed this deep dive into the future of the industry, you can subscribe to SmartBrief on Cybersecurity.
-There, you will find daily coverage about network security, internet of things (IOT) connected devices, insights on securing data or sensitive information, and other security solutions shaping the future of the cybersecurity industry.
+If you enjoyed this deep dive into the future of the industry, you can subscribe to ISACA SmartBrief on Cybersecurity.
+There, you will find daily coverage about network security issues, internet of things (IOT) connected devices, insights on securing data or sensitive information, and other effective security solutions shaping the future of the cybersecurity industry.

 For even more quality news coverage, you can subscribe to any of SmartBrief’s 275+ free newsletters.